Residential Policy

 Students can request to be exempt from this policy for the reasons below.
 Supporting documentation may be required.

-- Married/Partnered - Students who are married will not be subject to the residency requirement.
+• Married/Partnered - Students who are married will not be subject to the residency requirement.

-- Veteran and military status - Students who served in the active military, naval, or air service, and who were discharged or released therefrom under conditions other than dishonorable will not be subject to the residential requirement.
+• Veteran and military status - Students who served in the active military, naval, or air service, and who were discharged or released therefrom under conditions other than dishonorable will not be subject to the residential requirement.
 This exemption will also apply to international students who served under their home country.
 This exemption does not apply to ROTC participants.

-- Dependents - Students who are coming to Ithaca with legal dependents will not be subject to the residential requirement.
+• Dependents - Students who are coming to Ithaca with legal dependents will not be subject to the residential requirement.

-- Age - Students who will be 21 and older by the start of the academic year in which they are applying for an exemption will not be subject to the residential requirement.
+• Age - Students who will be 21 and older by the start of the academic year in which they are applying for an exemption will not be subject to the residential requirement.

 OR

-Students who are 16 and younger at the start of the academic year in which they are applying for an exemption and are living with a custodial parent or legal guardian for the duration of the academic year will not be subject to the residential requirement. - Transfer student status - Students transferring to Cornell who had two years of an on-campus residential experience at their previous institution, or who are matriculating as a junior or senior, will not be subject to the residential requirement.
+Students who are 16 and younger at the start of the academic year in which they are applying for an exemption and are living with a custodial parent or legal guardian for the duration of the academic year will not be subject to the residential requirement.

-- Commuter - Students who have resided at a permanent residence for a minimum of six months with a custodial parent or legal guardian and within 25 miles of campus will not be subject to the residential requirement.
+• Commuter - Students who have resided at a permanent residence for a minimum of six months with a custodial parent or legal guardian and within 25 miles of campus will not be subject to the residential requirement.
 Please note that Cornell believes the residential experience is of great value to new students.
 Students applying for an exemption under this category may be contacted by a member of Cornell’s Housing and Residential Life team to discuss their decision further.

 REQUESTING AN INDIVIDUAL EXEMPTION

 Students may request an exemption by logging in to the Housing application and applying for the exemption term when it is available for spring and fall.
 We will accept exemption requests during the open application period but not after a signed housing license has been completed or during the term of the license period.
 Individual exemptions are for a single academic year.
-Transfers and returnign students must reapply for each year that they would ike to be exempt.
+Transfers and returning students must reapply for each year that they would like to be exempt.

 Qualified Second-Year Housing (In addition to residence halls and University-owned co-ops)